HaozhouWang/postgres/contrib/diskquota/README.md

 # Benchmark & Performence Test
 ## Cost of diskquota worker.
-10K user tables
+During each refresh interval, the disk quota worker need to refresh the disk quota model.
-100K user tables
+It take less than 100ms under 100K user tables with no avtive tables.
-100K user tables with 1K active tables.
+It take less than 200ms under 100K user tables with 1K active tables.

 ## Impact on OLTP queries
 We test OLTP queries to measure the impact of enabling diskquota feature.
 The range is from 2k tables to 10k tables.